jfcloutier/karma_system/design_notes/acting.md

 ##### Event `can_execute([directive=Directive])`

-A CA tells its parent CAs, in response to a `find_plan_for` message sent to it by a parent, that it successfully built a plan as requested, refering to by its unique id, to potentially achieve a directive.
+A CA tells its parent CAs, in response to a `find_plan` event sent to it by a parent, that it successfully built a plan as requested, refering to by its unique id, to potentially achieve a directive.

 See -Searching for a plan-.

 ##### Event `cannot_execute([directive=Directive])`

-A CA tells its parent CAs, in response to a `find_plan_for` message sent to it by a parent, that it failed to build a plan to potentially achieve a directive.
+A CA tells its parent CAs, in response to a `find_plan` event sent to it by a parent, that it failed to build a plan to potentially achieve a directive.

 See -Searching for a plan-